 7. Most Expensive Game Ever Made

-The title of most expensive video game goes to Grand Theft Auto V (2013).
-It took $137 million to develop the game and additional $128 for its marketing.
-The developer, Rockstar North made a huge profit as the game earned over $1 billion in its first three days alone.
+The title of the most expensive video game goes to Grand Theft Auto V (2013).
+It took $137 million to develop the game and an additional $128 for its marketing.
+The developer, Rockstar North, made a huge profit as the game earned over $1 billion in its first three days alone.

 6. Gandhi’s Dropping Nukes In ‘Civilization’

-In Civilization series, India’s most peaceful leader Gandhi is famous for dropping nukes.
-In the entire series, instead of being epitome of peace, he drops nukes more than other civs.
+In the Civilization series, India’s most peaceful leader Gandhi is famous for dropping nukes.
+In the entire series, instead of being an epitome of peace, he drops nukes more than other characters.

-That happened because of a programing error in the game.
-Each leader had assigned with an aggression rating, and Gandhi, to best reflect his real personality, was given the lowest score 1.
+That happened because of a programming error in the game.
+Each leader had assigned an aggression rating, and Gandhi, to best reflect his real personality, was given the lowest score 1.
 However, selecting democracy would drop aggression by 2 points.
-The code didn’t recognize negative number, so instead of dropping Gandhi’s aggression to -1, it went to the next higher number in the loop, i.e. 255.
+The code didn’t recognize the negative number, so instead of dropping Gandhi’s aggression to -1, it went to the next higher number in the loop, i.e., 255.
 On the other hand, the most aggressive leaders in the game were only 10.